huiguangwang/huiguangwang.github.io/_pages/cv.md

 </body>

 <div style="text-align: justify;">
-<p><b>Outline:</b> As a team leader, communicated the itinerary with attending experts and professors, arranged airport pick-up and hotel check-in for more than ten professors.</p>
+<b>Outline:</b> As a team leader, communicated the itinerary with attending experts and professors, arranged airport pick-up and hotel check-in for more than ten professors.
 </div>